Ram Prasad Rai: Nepal Army

 At the age of 25, after serving nine years in the Gurkha Brigade of the British Indian Army he returned to Nepal and joined the Nepalese Army and eventually got promoted to Subedar.
-During his time in the army he worked at remote hill districts of Charikot, Diktel Chainpur Ramechhap, Bhojpur, Dhulikhel, Khotang.
+During his time in the army he worked at remote hill districts of Charikot, Diktel, Chainpur, Ramechhap, Bhojpur, Dhulikhel, and Khotang.
 During his time serving the Nepal army he worked on bringing social and political awareness among the people of Bhojpur and Khotang against the Rana regime.
 He finally retired in November 1950 from the army as a lieutenant.

 Revolutionary

 He was deeply impressed with Indian freedom fighter Subhas Chandra Bose; thus, he organized guerilla militia with ex-armies and general people of Khotang and Bhojpur for the establishment of freedom in Nepal.
 During this time he worked with local militia leaders of the eastern hills of Nepal like Naradmuni Thulung and Shreepal Rai.
-Under Naradmani Thulung and Rai's, the Liberation Army was able to capture state land-tax office aka Mal Adda of Bhojpur on 24th Mangsir 2007 BS without any bloodshed thus capturing much weaponry and ammunition along with radio-broadcasting equipment.
+Under Naradmani Thulung and Rai, the Liberation Army was able to capture state land-tax office (aka Mal Adda) of Bhojpur on December 9, 1950 (24th Mangsir 2007 BS) without any bloodshed thus capturing much weaponry and ammunition along with radio-broadcasting equipment.
 He mobilized the liberation army from Majhkirat Bhojpur Dingla, Khotang, Chainpur, Terathum, Taplejung, Aiselu Kharka, Okhaldhunga, Dolakha, Ramechhap and Sindhuli districts, which were also captured by the People's Liberation Army on different dates.

 Aftermath of Delhi Accord

 Ram Prasad Rai was dissatisfied with the Tri-Party Delhi Accord (Rana, Congress and King) of 1951; he went back to Bhojpur to continue the revolution and was captured and jailed for 26 days in Bhojpur.
 Upon his release, he traveled to Kathmandu and participated in the protests against the Delhi Agreement.
 He decided not to stop the armed revolution.
 Then he sent some troops to capture Singha Durbar.
-On 6th Magh 2008 BS, he gave a speech at New Road, Kathmandu against interim PM Mohan Shamsher.
+On January 20, 1952 (6th Magh 2008 BS), he gave a speech at New Road, Kathmandu against interim PM Mohan Shumsher.
 He was arrested and imprisoned in Central Jail, Kathmandu.
 He broke out of the jail, released himself and released Dr. K.I.
 Singh from Singha Durbar with the help of the People's Liberation Army.
 On January 22, 1951, he, along with Kunwar Inderjit Singh, captured Singha Durbar for 24 hours.
-They formed a government and he acted as Defense minister of Nepal for that 24 hour period.
+They formed a government and he acted as defense minister of Nepal for that 24 hour period.